freeCodeCamp/freeCodeCamp/guide/english/bash/bash-cat/index.md

 ---
-title: Bash Cat
+title: Bash cat
 ---

-## Bash Cat
+## Bash command: cat

-Cat is one of the most frequently used commands in Unix operating systems.

-Cat is used to read a file sequentially and print it to the standard output.
+The bash command `cat` is one of the most frequently used commands in Unix operating systems.
+It is used to read a file sequentially and print it to the standard output.
-The name is derived from its function to con**cat**enate files.
+The command's name is derived from its function to con**cat**enate files.

 ### Usage